 ISSUE DETAILS TOOLS STAKEHOLDER ENGAGEMENT OUTCOME Where a new culvert is built and there may be potential resulting impact to landowners through changes in hydrology characteristics, Inland Rail will consult with impacted landowners to discuss how the culvert may impact the way they use that land, particularly where it is used for agricultural purposes.
 Where impacts are likely, Inland Rail will mitigate potential impacts.
 Some scour protection work is required in private property.
 Where this is the case, Inland Rail will ensue an agreement with the landowner on scour protection work within private property before the work on private property starts.
-Water Usage (private Bores and surface water) Appropriate sources for construction water is required to be determined, by the Construction Contractor, prior to construction in consultation with relevant stakeholders, and any required approvals/agreements would be obtained.
-One-on-one meetings (as required) Newsletters Q&amp;As Inland Rail website Property Licence deed Property Land Access Agreements.
+Water Usage (private Bores and surface water) ▶ Appropriate sources for construction water is required to be determined, by the Construction Contractor, prior to construction in consultation with relevant stakeholders, and any required approvals/agreements would be obtained.
+One-on-one meetings (as required) Newsletters Q&As Inland Rail website Property Licence deed Property Land Access Agreements.
 Where applicable, stakeholders provide agreement to access water structure Stakeholders provide Written Acceptance of Works transfer deed and/or Licence agreement Construction Contractor must engage a suitably experienced and consultant to undertake further investigations regarding water availability/impacts Construction impacts Construction activities have the potential to generate a range of environmental impacts.
 Inland Rail will implement controls to minimise, or where possible, eliminate construction impacts.
 ARTC and the Construction Contractor work under requirements specified by the approved CEMP, sub-plans Environmental Protection Licence and documents such as Out of Hours Works Protocols (OOWP).
-One-on-one meetings (as required) Newsletters Q&amp;As Inland Rail website Community reference group Survey.
+One-on-one meetings (as required) Newsletters Q&As Inland Rail website and social media Community reference group Media relations Survey.
 Complaints Management Register Stakeholders provide no objection to community notification Scheduling of any out of hours works will be arranged through relevant stakeholder consultation and agreements being arranged, coupled with DPIE approval, as necessary.
 Alternatively, the Environmental Representative will be engaged to support with endorsement of such works, where applicable.

-ISSUE DETAILS TOOLS STAKEHOLDER ENGAGEMENT OUTCOME Potential construction noise impact areas have been mapped for purposes of indicative identifying potentially affected receivers (refer to Appendix D ) to support consultation processes.
-Potential air quality, light spillage and vibration impacts arising from construction will be managed through monitoring programs mandated by the CoA and mitigations measures as per the abovementioned CEMP and sub-plans.
+ISSUE DETAILS TOOLS STAKEHOLDER ENGAGEMENT OUTCOME Potential construction noise impact areas have been mapped for purposes of indicative identifying potentially affected receivers (refer to Appendix D) to support consultation processes.
+Potential air quality, light spillage and vibration impacts arising from construction will be managed through monitoring programs mandated by the CoA and mitigations measures as per the abovementioned CEMP and subplans.
 Land disturbed due to the project will be returned to as close as possible to pre-construction condition or better, or to the satisfaction of landowners consistent to the rehabilitation strategy.
 Sensitive receivers potentially impacted by works will be notified seven (7) days prior to predicted impacts.
 Complaints lodged as per the processes outlined in this strategy are to be managed following the Complaint Management Process.
 Biodiversity and Heritage Impacts Impacts to native vegetation or fauna and flora habitat will be managed and offset by those processes outline in the CoA.
 Impacts to heritage items will be managed and offset by those process outlined in the CoA.
-Field Assessments and engagement with RAPS Biodiversity Assessment Reports Stakeholder meetings with potential offset area holders.
-Engagement with relevant government agencies Identification of potentially unknown Aboriginal artefacts with support from RAPS Agreement to and safe salvage of Aboriginal artefacts with RAPS and DPC, where necessary.
-Reduction in biodiversity offset obligations Biodiversity stewardship agreements signed with relevant stakeholders Approval of Credit Retirement Report.
-Acceptance of potential impacts and modification of TfNSW assets, by TfNSW (regarding heritage sites).
+Field Assessments and engagement with RAPs Biodiversity Assessment Reports Stakeholder meetings with potential offset area holders.
+Engagement with relevant government agencies Newsletter Media relations , ,